Financial Aid

 - Verification is the confirmation through documentation that the information provided on a student's Free Application for Federal Student Aid (FAFSA) is correct.
 The federal government requires colleges and universities to verify or confirm the data reported by students and their parent(s) on the FAFSA.

-- Kentucky Higher Education Authority (KHEAA) is a third party servicer who processes verification for Lindsey Wilson College.
+- Kentucky Higher Education Assistance Authority (KHEAA) is a third party servicer who processes verification for Lindsey Wilson College.

 - You can call KHEAA Verify at 1-855-272-8771 or visit www.kheaaverify.com.